wp-plugins/events-manager/readme.txt

 6. Manage attendees with various booking reports

 == Changelog ==
+= 5.5.2.1 (dev) =
+* WP_Mail is now default mail transport method
+* updated Swedish
+* fixed issues with editing no-user name with pro custom forms
+* fixed bug preventing redirection back to current page from the booking form login form
+* fixed has_tag and has_category conditionals not being regognized when dashes are used
+* added default color for categories
+* fixed default color problem for FullCalendar
+* fixed submit form not showing success message in FireFox
+* fixed potential error in EM_Ticket::is_available() not checking event cut-off date,
+* fixed single ticket mode new admin UI not showing ticket end date if cut-off date already exists
+* fixed events_list_grouped shortcode always displaying pagination links even if disabled
+* fixed update from 5.4.1 not creating new user email template in settings
+* fixed "test email settings" button using saved settings rather than newly entered test settings
+* fixed minor php warning if no attachment info supplied to EM_Mailer
+* removed get_current_blog_id() function as this was for < WP 3.1 support

 = 5.5.2 =
 * fixed (rare) looping problem with calendar generation
 * fixed permalink rule problems for events page children with url-encoded slugs